DOES NOT SUIT: Nissan Patrol

 Fitting a Diesel Performance Module (Chip) will always exacerbate the problem.
 Many people incorrectly blame the Chip for this as the problem may be just under the surface without the Chip fitted.
 It is at this time that most people head to their dealer for a fix and are given a large bill for the replacement of the Suction Control Valve if it is not covered under warranty.

 This problem occurs consistently in Mitsubishi Pajero, Triton and Challenger, Nissan Navara, and early and late model Toyota Hilux with the D4D engines.
 Cleaning and re-installed the Suction Control Valve rotated 90 degrees may fix the problem short term however, sooner or later the Suction Control Valve will need to be replaced.
 A relearn of the factory ECU will also need to be conducted.
 We also have the tools to be able to do this job.
 The Suction Control Valve sold here is a genuine STANDARD Suction Control Valve from Mitsubishi, Nissan or Toyota as fitted to your vehicle from factory.
 On Check out please state your vehicle type.
 Click to see a Hi Spec Suction Control Valve

-Hi Spec Suction Control Valves will deliver more power over the standard unit by allowing the Common Rail Pump to make available more fuel for the ECU to control.
-NB, when using the Hi Spec Suction Control Valve a slight lumpy idle may be experienced.
-This is normal for the Hi Spec Suction Control Valve This item also comes with fitting kit.
+Hi Spec Suction Control Valves will deliver more power over the standard unit by allowing the Common Rail Pump to make available more fuel for the ECU to control PLUS it also has a better internal seal made of Viton® that makes the the unit last longer and generally are a better bang for your money.

 NB: THESE SCV ARE A GENUINE DENSO PART